1. Improving and quantifying bacterial penetration

 For external and internal partners: CBIO offers to characterize the growth inhibitory effects of small molecules on a panel of microorganisms and eukaryotic cells using standardized protocols.

-Generally all biological activities are characterized by the compound concentrations leading to either a reduction of the growth or the viability by 50% (IC50) or to complete growth inhibition (minimal inhibitory concentration MIC, B).
+Generally, all biological activities are characterized by the compound concentrations leading to either a reduction of growth or viability by 50% (IC50) or to complete growth inhibition (minimal inhibitory concentration MIC, B).

 Whole genome sequencing of resistant cells